 TUM4Health is TUM's holistic student health management program.
 The offers are demand-oriented, target group-specific, low-threshold and always free of charge for TUM students.
 TUM4Health is an exclusive and far-reaching offer for TUM students, with the aim of making TUM an outstanding health-promoting university and creating a good study (work) life balance for students.
 The focus is on training and strengthening the resources of each individual, developing health awareness and changing the living environment.
 To this end, all key health-promoting levels are included: Strengthening the skills and resources of each individual, Development of health-promoting framework conditions and Participation in the "TUM" living environment.
 Based on targeted data collection of health parameters (TUM health survey, own sports medicine measurements, quick surveys on well-being, etc.), the offers of TUM4Health are always adapted to the needs of the students in order to support sustainable and healthy development.

-Chair, Preventive Pediatrics, Project Webiste: TUM4Health , Funding: Techniker Krankenkasse
+Chair: Preventive Pediatrics, Project Webiste: TUM4Health , Funding: Techniker Krankenkasse

 Focus Topic: Physical Health, Mental Health, School/Student Health